 High end motor and ESC combos such as Mamba Max or Novak GTB can be very expensive, often costing a lot more than the original car itself.
 If you don’t want to spend too much, cheaper Chinese systems such as Hobbyking or Turnigy are available and perform really well for the money.

-When I first upgraded to brushless I was still using Ni-Mh batteries.
-Other than a longer run time I didn’t see any noticeable improvement in performance between a 6.5t brushless motor and my old 13t brushed quad – that was until I brought my first Li-Po battery – I was shocked at the difference!
-Even the old brushed motor had more punch and top end.
+When I first upgraded to a brushless system, I was still using Ni-Mh batteries.
+Other than a longer run time, I didn’t see any noticeable improvement in performance between a 6.5t brushless motor and my old 13t brushed quad – that was until I bought my first Li-Po battery – I was shocked at the difference!
+Even while using the old brushed motor, the car had much more punch and top end.

 What brushless motor system should you choose?